johann-solo/oliveandmango.github.io/site/content/blog/2017-10-04-blueberry-scones-thyme-glaze.md

 <br>
 <br>

-I like to use the fattiest Ingredients in my scones.
+I like to use the fattiest ingredients in my scones.
 The milk and yoghurt or sour cream should not be skim or low-fat and it’s a good idea to use a good quality butter as well.
 I personally don’t think any baked goods/desserts should be low fat, or low anything.
 Your not suppose to eat 10 in one shot or all of them so just chill enjoy ONE (or maybe two) &ndash; a delicious one with full fat ingredients and all will be ok trust me!
 (Pls ignore this if you have actual dietary issues or allergies)
 <br>
 <br>
 ![Blueberry Scones With A Thyme Glaze](/images/uploads/2017_09_29_blueberry_scones_thyme_7.jpg)
 <br>
 <br>

+### How to get your scones to have the perfect shape and texture
 I really like the fold and tuck method in this recipe.
 I think it’s great for keeping the scones fluffy and less dense as well.
 I have always grated my butter from frozen.
 It’s a tip I picked up a while ago in a recipe I had made (can’t remember whose) and it has just stuck.
 I freeze it for a half hour or so before using.
 This is the perfect way to incorporate it into the flour.
 It’s no fuss and no need to use a pastry blender, two butter knives, a food processor or anything you would normally use to cut the butter into the flour!
 Hope these little basic tips help you make your scones even more delicious.
 I would love to hear any tips you may have so please share in the comments!
 <br>
 <br>